 Property datatype Description For example, if the object is linked to C:\FILENAME.XLS!
 A1:B2, then LinkItem would contain C:\FILENAME.XLS!
 A1:B2.
-ObjectData Blob If the object is embedded, the object itself is stored as a blob in the ObjectData property.
-If the object is linked, this property contains the link information and the cached image (for display).
+ObjectData Blob If the object is embedded, the object itself is stored as a blob in the ObjectData property. information and the cached image (for display).